Desmaster/bootonwork/README.md

 Boot on work
 ------------

-A simple wrapping script to boot multiple programs only when the time matches your work time frame.
-I use it to have my work-related applications only start in my working schedule.
+A simple wrapping script to boot multiple programs only when the current time matches your workweek's time frame.
+I use it to have my work related applications only start in my working schedule.

 #### Installation and configuration

 It's up to you how you want to install it.
+To call the program, run the file `bootonwork.sh` from any directory.

 In my use case I need to startup some applications like Toggl or Slack.
 There's an example of a desktop entry, it's what I use to add a startup application to Gnome.

 If the timeframe / working schedule does not fit your needs, you can tweak the script by adding a file called `settings.cfg` in the directory of the repository, for example: